kojikeneda/chrisboyd-dev/README.md

 These commands are designed to be idempotent - they will produce the same result regardless of how many times you run them or what state the system is in:

-- `dev:up` will first shut down any existing services on ports 1313 and 8080 before starting a new instance
+- `dev:up` will first shut down any existing services on port 1313 before starting a new instance
 - `dev:down` will ensure all development processes are properly terminated
 - `dev:logs` will show you the status of all services and their logs
 - `prod:deploy` will guide you through the deployment process with confirmations